OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 ## Summary

-This chapter shows how to use occurrence-only records to map distribution of target species in spacetime.
+In this chapter we demonstrate how to use occurrence-only records to map distribution of target species in spacetime.
-We again use Ensemble Machine Learning on training data overlaid in spacetime vs time-series of Night Light, vegetation, climatic images (years 2000--2021).
+We again use Ensemble Machine Learning on training data overlaid in spacetime vs time-series of Night Light, vegetation, climatic images (years 2000–2021).
 The training data is limited to occurrence-only records and these are neither based on probability sampling nor a consistent in time.
-Probably more suited training data set would have been in e.g. meteorological stations across EU have also produced daily records of mosquito occurrence (0/1).
+Probably more suited training data set would have been if for example meteorological stations across EU have recorded daily records of mosquito occurrence (0/1).

-We did not use Year of occurrence as a covariate but it is possible to add it to the modeling.
+Having a systematic records at dense and well distributed locations across Europe would be the perfect data set for this exercise, but even with using limited GBIF records we are able to produce relatively accurate maps of probability of occurrence.

-If we would add Year as covariate to this training point data, then it would have shown that probability of occurrence is increasing significantly.
-This does not necessarily has to match reality.
+Note that in the case study above, we could have also used time i.e. Year of observation as a covariate.
+If we would add Year as covariate to this training point data, then predictions would have probably shown that probability of occurrence is increasing significantly in the recent years.
+This does not necessarily has to match reality on the ground.
 Just because there are more records of the mosquito species for more recent years, that does not mean that the mosquito has appeared in recent years.
-In fact, if we would use year as a covariate with this data, we would most likely introduce a bias in predictions.
+In fact, if we would use Year as a covariate with this data, we would most likely introduce a bias in predictions.

 The simple alternative to derive (kernel) density maps of mosquitos for Europe would be to use the `sparr::spattemp.density`
 function: